 Graduate Auditions and Interviews

 The purpose of this portion of the audition is for applicants to demonstrate their ability to communicate movement ideas, qualities, and technical aspects of a movement combination designed for a technique class.
 Each applicant will have ten minutes maximum to teach.
 You are not required to use the entire ten minutes, unless necessary to accomplish your teaching goal.
-You will have an accompanist who improvises and plays piano and percussion.
-Before teaching the phrase, you will be asked to briefly explain the purpose or objective of the combination and the intended technique level.
+Before teaching the phrase, briefly explain the purpose or objective of the combination and the intended technique level.
 During your teaching we will evaluate your ability to:

 - Use images to express qualitative aspects of the phrase.